ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 <info-box hint>
 **Quick recap**

-In the {@link installation/getting-started/configuration previous tutorial} you have explored available configuration options of the editor.
+In the {@link installation/getting-started/configuration previous guide} you have explored available configuration options of the editor.
 This article shows the lifecycle methods to create and destroy the editor.

 </info-box>